• Skip to primary navigation

 • Glistening Snow-Tex Glittering Snow — DecoArt

-First I dyed the unfinished wood spools with Tattered Angels Glimmer Mist in Cross My Heart red.
+First I dyed the unfinished wood spools with Dylusions Shimmer Spray in Postbox Red.

-I was excited that the wood matched the ticking fringe perfectly!
+I was excited that the wood matched the ticking ribbon perfectly!

-I measured off a length of the ticking to wrap around each spool.
+Next, I measured off a length of the ribbon to wrap around each spool.
+(The ribbon I used for this has been discontinued.
+I have linked to other options above in the Supplies list.)

 Using Fabri-Tac adhesive, I attached one end of the ticking to each spool, as shown below.